freshcells/cache/readme.md

 ### Traits
 Cache aware Traits for normal PSR-6 `CacheItemPoolInterface` and extended `GeneratableKeyCache` are provided.

+*CacheableTrait* provides a wrapper method to fetch and save cache data.

 ##### Todo
 Symfony Bridge Cache Bundle
 with CompilerPass for tag cacher.aware